 Welcome to the Hotel California

 I rented room 328 in the Normandie.
-While some reports put Shawcross in room 316, according to Misbegotten Son by Jack Olsen, he actually lived in the building next door.
+While some reports put Shawcross in room 316, according to Misbegotten Son by Jack Olsen, he actually lived in the building next door during the time I lived there.
 Olsen’s reporting seems solid, so I am inclined to believe his account, though at the time I assumed Shawcross lived in the Normandie since I often saw him there.
 The parole department moved him around a couple addresses in Rochester, so it may be possible Shawcross stayed at the Normandie at some point before moving next door.

 I would sometimes see Shawcross riding a little girl’s bicycle.
+It was a light blue Schwinn with a white basket with little plastic flowers fastened to the high-rise handlebars.
 I didn't know him by name, but a large, overweight, middle-aged man riding around on a child's bike was an unforgettable, surreal vision.
 I can still see him in my mind all these years later, as clear as if it were yesterday, peddling past the Normandie with a stare fixed straight ahead, as oblivious to the world around him as the world was of him.
-“My God, man,” I recall thinking to myself, “have you no self-respect?”
+“My God, man,” I recall thinking, “have you no self-respect?”

 In two separate incidents in 1972, Arthur Shawcross raped and murdered a ten year old boy and an eight year old girl in in Watertown, N.Y.
 After his release in 1987, he was shuttled between a couple upstate New York hill towns, Delhi and Fleischmanns.
 In each place he was driven out once local authorities discovered the nature of his crimes.
 Eventually, Shawcross was transferred by his parole officer to Rochester where he would resume his grisly ways.
 His body count totaled 11 confirmed kills, and at least one more for which he was not convicted.
 Due to the usual location of the bodies, he was dubbed by the media as “the Genesee River Killer.”